Mr-Destroyer/vulnx/README.md

 - Searching Exploits
 - Give suggestions **(Ideas)** to make it better

-Do you want to have a conversation in private? email me : Bensaad.tig@gmail.com
+Do you want to have a conversation in private? email me : mohammadzim81@gmail.com

-***VulnX*** is licensed under [GPL-3.0 License](https://github.com/anouarbensaad/VulnX/blob/master/LICENSE)